-Now that the cooler weather is almost here, you’re probably wondering when you should start thinking about bringing your hummingbird feeders inside.
+Now that the cooler weather is almost here, you’re probably wondering when you should start thinking about bringing your hummingbird feeders inside during the fall.
 Here in Maine, we have had a couple of nights that have gone into the 40s, but the weather has jumped back into being on the warmer side.
 When the temperature had gone down, our regular hummingbird visitors left for the season.
 The last hummingbird I saw at the feeders was this afternoon.
 I believe this hummingbird was stopping by the feeders and flowers for some fuel on her autumn migration journey.
 This brings me to the question, how can you help migrating hummingbirds?
 In this post, I would like to share some ways you can help migrating hummingbirds have a successful journey.

 (f/5, 1/1000 sec., ISO 320)